Family and Consumer Sciences Education and Studies (FCEdS)

 If you’re ready to teach middle and high school students the fundamentals of food and nutrition, family dynamics, financial management, fashion, and other life skills, consider the teacher licensure option.
 This is an in-demand job field with high placement rates in schools around Iowa and the nation.

 If you seek to write or communicate about issues related to family and consumer sciences, then the communications options may be the right fit for you.
-Our graduates have landed jobs writing for culinary magazines, directing consumer affairs, promoting food associations, and managing communications for food-related businesses.
+Our graduates have landed jobs writing for culinary magazines, directing consumer affairs, promoting professional associations, and managing communications for FCS-related businesses.

 Take your extensive knowledge of family and consumer sciences and put it to work in the community.
 Graduates within the professional studies option work with state and county extension offices, non-profit organizations, youth and community programs, and adult education.
 The wide range of skills you’ll learn as a family and consumer sciences education and studies major will equip you to help populations of all ages and backgrounds conquer life’s challenges.